San José Spotlight

 San José Spotlight is a nonprofit independent news website that reports on issues affecting San Jose and Santa Clara County in California.
-Founded in 2019, the site had 2.3 million readers as of 2023.
-The publication has won a number of journalism awards for its investigative reporting and coverage of local government, business, and socioeconomic issues in California's Silicon Valley.
-Its offices are located at CreaTV San Jose's Open San José center.
+Founded in 2019, the site reported 2.3 million readers as of 2023.
+The publication has won regional and statewide journalism awards for its investigative reporting and coverage of local government, business, and socioeconomic issues in California's Silicon Valley.

 History

 San José Spotlight was founded by San Jose natives and husband-and-wife team Josh Barousse and Ramona Giwargis.
 Giwargis was a writer for The Mercury News from 2014 to 2017, where she covered local politics and city hall.
 She met Barousse while reporting on his failed 2016 election bid for city council.
 After Giwargis left the Mercury News in 2017, the two of them moved to Las Vegas, where they discovered the nonprofit newspaper Nevada Independent.
 The success of the Independent's nonprofit business model motivated their desire to recreate such a model in their hometown of San Jose, which at the time they perceived to be a news desert.
 The duo launched San José Spotlight in January 2019.
+From 2024 to 2026, the organization's offices were located at CreaTV San Jose's Open San José center.